No matter what project you are working on, your success is measured against your project deliverables.

 1. Define your project deliverables in the planning stage

 First things first: You’ll want to zoom out and get a complete view of the life cycle, the processes, and the objectives of your project.

 From this perspective, you’ll be able to see what the goals of the project and your own deliverables are, why it’s being executed, and what you’ll need, in order to be successful.

 To get a better idea of the project deliverables you’ll need, you’ll want to answer the following questions:

-- What’s the overall purpose of this project?
+- What’s the overall purpose of this project and project deliverable?

-- What does the client hope to achieve from the project?
+- What does the client hope to achieve from the project / deliverable?

 - How are these items going to be produced?

-- Does your client have enough time to produce these items?
+- Does your agency or in-house team have enough time to produce these items?

 Looking for a resource that will help you get a clearer picture of your project deliverables?
 We have just what you’re looking for.